scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    :align: center
    :figclass: htb

-   The head-centered cylindrical coordinate system used in the 3D audio simulator compared with the CIPIC IPCS. :label:`CYLIND`
+   The primary head-centered coordinate system, :math:`(x,y,z)`, used in the 3D audio simulator, along with the secondary system :math:`(x_1,x_2,x_3)` IPCS used by CIPIC. :label:`CYLIND`

-The 3D audio rendering provided by the simulator developed in this paper, relies on the 1250 HRIR measurements were taken using the geometrical configuration shown in Figure :ref:`CIPICLOC`.
+The 3D audio rendering provided by the simulator developed in this paper relies on the 1250 HRIR measurements taken using the geometrical configuration shown in Figure :ref:`CIPICLOC`.
 A total of 45 subjects are contained in the CIPIC HRIR database, both human and the mannequin *Kemar* [CIPICHRTF]_.
 For subject 165 in particular, the left-right channel HRIR is shown in Figure :ref:`HRIR`, for a particular cylindrical coordinate system triple :math:`(r_{xz},h_y,\phi_{az})`.
 Figure :ref:`HRIR` in particular illustrates